 - Inform any guest lecturers of the precise topic, the context in which it is being treated, students' previous knowledge, emphasise the importance of student interaction.

 - Check whether the amount of new material for each session is appropriate, considering the type of subject and session and the students.

 - Brief any tutors or demonstrators who will also be teaching the subject.

 Teaching - Detail

 - Compile any lecture notes, eg. introductory remarks, outline of session, connection to last session, connections with other parallel segments (laboratory classes, tutorials, etc.; lectures if you are doing a seminar); main points and sub-points, concepts, questions, examples, illustrations, student activities, summary, questions for further consideration, reading necessary or desirable, etc.

-- Select audio-visual resources, make necessary orders or bookings, make sure video resources are cued to the correct place, or that the WWW link is still active, etc.
+- Select audio-visual resources, make necessary orders or bookings, make sure video resources are cued to the correct place, and that links are still active.